projectdiscovery/mapcidr/README.md

 ### CIDR slicing by HOST Count

-In order to slice given CIDR for equal number of host count in each CIDR, use the following command.
+To slice the given CIDR for an equal number of hosts in each CIDR, use the following command:

 ```console
 mapcidr -cidr 173.0.84.0/16 -sbh 20000 -silent